Tell Yizreel

 Location:

-The Tell is located east to the modern Kibbutz by the same name - Yizreel - on the road from the Yizreel valley to the west (Ta'anach/Megiddo/Afula).
-A parking lot is located on the south side of the Tell, and can be accessed from a service road that starts at the entrance to the Kibbutz.
-On the south-east side of the Tell are picnic tables and walking trails.
+The Tel rises 100m above the Jezreel valley.
+It is located east to the modern Kibbutz by the same name – Yizreel – on the road from the Yizreel valley to the west (Ta’anach/Megiddo/Afula).
+A parking lot is located on the south side of the Tel, and can be accessed from a service road that starts at the entrance to the Kibbutz.
+On the south-east side of the Tel are picnic tables and walking trails.
 One of the trails leads down to the Yizreel spring, which is also reachable by car from a road closer to the junction of Afula / Beth-Shean.

 History:

 The archaeological findings from the Iron age include a large enclosure surrounded by a moat, gate with six chambers and large towers.
-They date to the 10th and 9th C BC, the same time the Biblical events happened.
+They dated the construction of the compound to 880 BC, during the reign of King Omri and Ahab, the same time the Biblical events happened..

 The city was the center of a great battle: The Philistines, based in the southern Sharon area, planned to expand their territory to the Galilee.
 King Saul tried to block this move and prepared the Israelite armies near the city.
 He camped in the Yizreel spring on the foothills of the city.